Electoral register contains the names and addresses of people who are registered to vote.

-You can recieve a postal vote if you apply by eleven working days before an election is held.
+You can receive a postal vote if you apply by eleven working days before an election is held.

-Postal voting is convinient as you don't have to go to a polling station to vote.
+Postal voting is convenient as you don't have to go to a polling station to vote.

 For detailed information view our Postal vote guidance

 You can apply for somebody to vote on your behalf, also known as a proxy.